Where and How to Dispose of Unused Medicines

 Is your medicine cabinet full of expired drugs or medications you no longer use?
 Your medicine is for you.
 What’s safe for you might be harmful for someone else.
-You can dispose of your expired, unwanted, or unused medicines through a drug take back program — or you can do it at home.
+The best way to dispose of your expired, unwanted, or unused medicines is through a drug take back program — or you can do it at home.

 Drug Take Back Programs

 The U.S. Drug Enforcement Administration (DEA) sponsors National Prescription Drug Take Back Day in communities nationwide.
 Many communities also have their own drug take back programs.
 Check with your local law enforcement officials to find a location near you or with the DEA to find a DEA-authorized collector in your community.

 You can also check with your pharmacist.
 Some pharmacies offer on-site medicine drop-off boxes, mail-back programs, and other ways to help you safely dispose your unused medicines.

 When a take back option is not easily available, there are two ways to dispose of medicines at home, depending on the drug.

 Flushing medicines: Because some medicines could be especially harmful to others, they have specific directions to immediately flush them down the sink or toilet when they are no longer needed, and a take-back option is not readily available.

 How will you know?
 Check the label or the patient information leaflet with your medicine.
 Or consult the U.S. Food and Drug Administration’s list of medicines recommended for disposal by flushing when a take back option is not readily available.
 Remember, don’t flush your medicine unless it is on the flush list.